harrislab-brown/SyncSpinners/README.md

 # SyncSpinners
-simulation code and data collection associated with synchronization of capillary spinners
+Simulation code and data collection associated with synchronization of capillary spinners.